 The best option to solve the moisture problem is to seal off the vents and line the crawl space with a plastic vapor barrier.
 This barrier should be at least 20 mils thick, like the one we use in our CleanSpace crawl space Moisture System.
 The barrier should be able to keep the area dry and be durable enough so that the crawl space can be used by service personnel without causing damage to it.
 Repairing and encapsulating your crawl space will save hundreds per year in your natural gas, oil and electricity bills alone.
 Basement Systems Network estimates that their experienced contractors have saved homeowners more than five million dollars annually.
 When you count the money saved by homeowners who no longer have to pay for mold remediation again and again, the saving skyrocket!

 Our CleanSpace system has a lifetime warranty against deterioration, is mold-resistant and acts as a passive radon mitigation system as well.
 Using the CleanSpace liner system Blackburn Basement Systems provides the best way to keep your crawl space clean and healthy for years to come.
-Our service is fast, professional and warranted, so if you’re interested in meeting with a trained, certified crawl space contractor about repairing and encapsulating your crawl space, Blackburn Basement Systems of South Dakota and Wyoming is here to help.
+Our service is fast, professional and warranted, so if you’re interested in meeting with a trained, certified crawl space contractor about repairing and encapsulating your crawl space, Blackburn Basement Systems of South Dakota, Nebraska and Wyoming is here to help.